-Now that we have explained the basics of building a survival shelter and the tools to carry along every time you go out on a trek or a hike, let’s see how you can start your actual shelter construction.
+Now that we have explained the basics of building survival shelters and the tools to carry along every time you go out on a trek or a hike, let’s see how you can start your actual shelter construction.

-This is one of the easiest shelters to build.
+This is one of the easiest type of shelter to build.

-In an A-frame tarp ten, you can fit two people comfortably.
+In an A-frame shelter, you can fit two people comfortably.
 Plus, it takes minimal effort and the least time to build this shelter, and it can protect you from rain as well.

 But these tents are usually delicate and are not designed to withstand fast-moving wind.